emilbjornson/massivemimobook/Code/README.md

 This code package will be revised if we find typos and errors.
 This file keeps track of the changes and the Github version control functionality can be used to identify the exact changes.
 If you find an error, please contact Emil Bjornson at emil.bjornson@liu.se

+## Version 1.03, 2018-08-01

+Revising the definition of the case 20 × 5 × 1 (M = 100) in the case study in Section 7, so that every other antenna has another polarization.
+This is not a coding error, but makes the simulation setup more practical.

 ## Version 1.02, 2018-06-08

 Correcting "minimize" to "maximize" in functionPowerOptimization_prodSINR.m and cleaning up the code in section7_figure2.m.
 This error has no impact on the simulation results presented in the book.